 - Help Get Local get social: Enjoy a monthly special at an #appgrown restaurant?
 Attend a special Get Local event?
 Share your dining review, photos, and more via your favorite social site and tag #getlocal!

-Local tomatoes get the spotlight in August!
+Local peppers get the spotlight in September!
 Check back for new participating restaurants, events, and specials.